Working While Studying In Japan

 Average Living Expenses

 Of course, expenses differ depending on one's lifestyle.
 You can live cheaply in Japan if you wish.
 Just shop near closing hours, bulk buy at supermarkets, go to local markets, shop at recycle shops (Japanese people take care of their items well, so you can sometimes buy things near new for a tenth of the price).
-The conception that Japan is expensive simply isn't true (look up TokyoCheapo's website), if you choose to spend your money wisely.
+The conception that Japan is expensive simply isn't true, if you choose to spend your money wisely.

 Assuming you spend the average 500 JPY/day on transport and 1,500 JPY/day on food, you can easily cover your living expenses working part-time.
-Again, you can keep expenses even lower by walking/taking the bicycle to school (bicycles are everywhere Japan), and using the advice said earlier about buying food.
+Again, you can keep expenses even lower by walking or taking the bicycle to school (bicycles are utilized everywhere Japan), and using the advice said earlier about buying food.

-Accommodation and tuition is usually paid upfront every 6 months (3 months may be available), so savings are needed for this.
-Hence, the bank statement (showing your savings) is required to apply for a student visa (1,500,000 JPY for 1 year).
-The bank statement is much less for a working holiday visa due to no restrictions on the working hours.
+Accommodation and tuition is usually paid upfront every 6 months (3 months or monthly for accommodation may be available), so savings are needed for this.
+Hence, the bank statement (showing your savings) is required to apply for a student visa (at least a bank statement of 1,500,000 JPY for 1 year).
+The bank statement is much less for a working holiday visa due to no restrictions on the number of working hours.

 Please see the fees summary if you wish to learn more on the cost of living.